ddellacosta/automation-service/README.md

 automation-service is a tool for setting up simple-to-complicated automations.
 It communicates via MQTT and can automatically pull and use device information from Zigbee2MQTT (only, for now, ESPHome next).
 It provides a simple message protocol for starting, stopping, and scheduling automations.
 It provides the ability to script your automations in Lua with batteries-included helpers, or build them in Haskell for more complex tasks.

 Right now this software is usable, but in a very alpha state.
-See [#todo](TODO) below.
+See [TODO](#todo) below.

 ## Configuration